jsteubs/twitter-bots/README.md

-# twitter-bots
+# Exploring the Twitter API using Python
-A few simple files to test the Twitter API with Python
+This project features my attempt at creating automated tasks and apps on Twitter (@jtdesteuben)